-All lab exams are to be taken as scheduled by the instructor and all must be taken in order to receive a passing grade for the course.
-If you miss an exam with acceptable justification (e.g. A signed physician's note explaining why you could not attend.) you must contact your lab instructor within 48 hours to determine if other arrangements to take the exam can be made, otherwise a grade of zero will be given for that exam.
-Any exceptions must be approved by the Academic Dean and Vice President of Academic Affairs
+You must contact your lab instructor within 48 hours to determine if other arrangements to retake an exam can be made, Otherwise a grade of zero will be given for that exam.
+Any exceptions must be approved by the Academic Dean and Vice President of Academic Affairs.